searchableai/KitanaQA/README.md

 ## *Why Doggmentator?*
 While NLP models have made incredible progress on curated question-answer datasets in recent years, they are still brittle and unpredictable in production environments, making productization and enterprise adoption problematic.
 Doggmentator provides resources to "robustify" Transformer-based question-answer models against many types of natural and synthetic noise.
 The major features are:
 1. **Adversarial Training** can increase both robustness and performance of fine-tuned Transformer QA models.
-Here, we implement an embedding-space perturbation method to simulate synthetic noise in model inputs.
-Comparisons to baselines like BERT-base show remarkable performance gains:
+Here, we implement *virtual adversarial training*, which introduces embedding-space perturbations during fine-tuning to encourage the model to produce more stable results in the presence of noisy inputs.

   Our experiments with BERT finetuned on the SQuAD v1.1 question answering dataset show a marked improvement in f1 and em scores: